MeyraG/unityLearnGame/README.md

 # unityLearnGame
-Tested a new mechanic using assets in Unity Learn
+Tested a new game mechanics using the assets in Unity Learn